 The raft based aquaponics growing system uses a foam raft that is floating in a channel filled with fish effluent water that has been through filtration to remove solid wastes.
 Plants are placed in holes in the raft and the roots dangle freely in the water.
 This method is most appropriate for commercial aquaponics.

 The second method is called media based aquaponics because plants are grown in inert planting media (gravel, expanded clay pellets, coir, etc.) and is most appropriate for home use as it requires no pre-filtration.
 The focus of The Aquaponic Source is on home, media-based aquaponics.
+A great example of this for year-round home use herb and greens garden is the AquaSprouts Garden.

 History of aquaponics